Gas fuelled engines

 LPG gas fuelled engine installations/conversions must be undertaken in a workshop that complies with the workshop area and equipment requirements of AS2746:1999 'Working areas for gas fuelled vehicles'.

-A workshop checklist (PDF, 31 kB) has been developed to enable applicants and holders of a gas work authorisation (motor fuel) to understand the requirements of obtaining an authorisation and the Petroleum and Gas (Production and Safety) Act 2004, and AS2746:1999 'Working areas for gas fuelled vehicles' with regard to workshop areas and equipment.
-This checklist is also included in the application form for an authorisation.
-Please note that before a gas work authorisation (motor fuel) is granted the workshops will be inspected by a Petroleum and Gas Inspector to ensure they meet the requirements.
+Checklists have been developed to enable applicants and holders of a gas work authorisation (motor fuel) to understand the requirements of obtaining an authorisation and the Petroleum and Gas (Production and Safety) Act 2004, and AS2746:1999 'Working areas for gas fuelled vehicles' with regard to workshop areas and equipment.
+Three checklists are included within the Gas Work Authorisation (Motor Fuel) application form and relate to full workshop compliance, requirements for a mobile unit, and requirements if the applicant wishes to undertake gas certification work only.
+Please note that before a gas work authorisation (motor fuel) is granted the workshop and equipment will be inspected by a Petroleum and Gas Inspector to ensure they meet the requirements.

 Applying for an Authorisation